gauravsc/gauravsc.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a <a href="http://www.cs.ucl.ac.uk/people/G.Singh.html/">PhD Candididate</a> in Machine Learning at <a href="https://www.ucl.ac.uk/">University College London</a>, United Kingdom.
 My research is focussed on Information Extraction from unstructured text in general, and biomedical text in particular.
-I have also done work in speeding up training of <a href ="https://arxiv.org/abs/1807.11414">deep learning models</a>, with improved generalization, and making them more robust to adversarial noise.
+I am also interested in speeding up training of <a href ="https://arxiv.org/abs/1807.11414">deep learning models</a>, with improved generalization, and making them more robust to adversarial noise.

 Recent
 ------